Lapis Lazuli: Properties, Facts and Photos

 In his work, Theophrastus on Stones, the ancient Greek philosopher Theophrastus wrote about lapis lazuli, which was included in the group called 'Valuable Stones.'

 Three hundred and fifty years later, Pliny the Elder, Roman author, naturalist and philosopher, described lapis as "a blue stone with spots of gold that was never transparent."
-The spots of gold referred to inclusions of the mineral pyrite, which was relatively unknown at this time.
+The spots of gold referred to inclusions of the mineral pyrite, which was not recognised as a distinct mineral at this time.

 When comparing lapis lazuli to azurite, Pliny said, "Lapis coloured like azurite is considered male."
 In ancient times, stones were either male or female.
 Darker stones with more distinctive characteristics were male, and those with less colour were female.